MLBazaar/MLBlocks/docs/index.rst

    :alt: MLBlocks
    :align: center

-MLBlocks is a simple framework for composing end-to-end tunable Machine Learning Pipelines by seamlessly combining tools from any python library with a simple, common and uniform interface.

 MLBlocks is a simple framework for seamlessly combining any possible set of Machine Learning tools developed in Python, whether they are custom developments or belong to third party libraries, and build Pipelines out of them that can be fitted and then used to make predictions.